Product design

 AI should be invisible

-V1 leveraged AI as a orchestrator in an agentic flow.
+V1 leveraged AI as an orchestrator in an agentic flow.
 V2 wraps it in a smart gamified role.
 No prompts, no spinners.
 Just a better experience.

 02